Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Placement

-Those chosen for the STA-21 Civil Engineer Corps (CEC) Option must enroll in and finish an engineering degree from the Accreditation Board for Engineering and Technology (ABET) or an architecture degree from the National Architectural Accrediting Board (NAAB) at an NROTC-affiliated university.
+Civil Engineer Corps (CEC) Option: Selectees must complete an ABET-accredited engineering degree or an NAAB-accredited architecture degree at an NROTC-affiliated university.

 List of Colleges